USS MAHAN DDG 72

 January 25, 2009 The Mahan, commanded by Cmdr.
 Stephen F. Murphy, is currently conducting counter-piracy operations in the Gulf of Aden, as part of Combined Task Force (CTF) 151.

 March 26, USS Mahan recently arrived in Valencia, Spain, for a liberty port visit.

-April 7, USS Mahan returned to homeport after a seven-month deployment.
+April 7, USS Mahan returned to Naval Station Norfolk after a seven-month deployment.

 July 13, The Mahan arrived in Halifax, Nova Scotia, for a four-day port call.

 July 19, USS Mahan, along with HMAS Sydney (FFG 03) and HMAS Ballarat (FFH 155), arrived at New York City for a four-day port visit as part of Operation Northern Trident 2009.
 The two frigates are scheduled to also visit Baltimore and Norfolk in reciprocation for the U.S. Navy's "Great White Fleet" celebrations in Australia in 2008.

 From June 4-9, 2010, USS Mahan participated in a multinational Southeast Anti-Submarine Warfare Integration Training Initiative (SEASWITI) exercise 10-3, off the eastern coast of Florida.

 September 17, The XO Cmdr.
 Charles Mansfield has been relieved of duty for strucking a subordinate officer while the ship was on training July 9.
 The incident took place in the Mahan's combat direction center in front of several other sailors.